 Machine learning involves various concepts, such as supervised learning, unsupervised learning, and reinforcement learning.
 Supervised learning deals with labeled data, while unsupervised learning involves unlabeled data, and reinforcement learning focuses on decision-making in dynamic environments.

 To begin with machine learning in Python, you need to install Scikit-Learn.
-You can use tools like pip to install it:
+You can use tools like

 pip install scikit-learn